 Good comprehension draws from linguistic knowledge (in particular of vocabulary and grammar) and on knowledge of the world.
 Comprehension skills develop through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction.
 All pupils must be encouraged to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world they live in, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.
 Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds pupils’ imagination and opens up a treasure house of wonder and joy for curious young minds.

 It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject in their forthcoming secondary education

-NB: The Opossum Reading Curriculum programme should be read in conjunction with the Opossum Writing Curriculum as there is significant overlap between these two domains.
+NB: The Opossum Reading Curriculum programme should be read in conjunction with the Opossum English Curriculum, as there is significant overlap between domains in this subject.

 Through their study of the Opossum Reading curriculum, we intend that pupils will: